Welcome to Mitten Channel | Arthur Busch!

 Ernie Harwell: Detroit Tiger Broadcaster (ft Jack Lessenbury)

-Send us a text Jack Lessenberry and Flint area Detroit Tiger fans share their special memories of Ernie Harwell in this tribute podcast.
-Award- winning journalist Jack Lessenberry, formerly of Michigan Public Radio, was a personal friend of Detroit Tiger broadcaster, Ernie Harwell was a Michigan cu…
+Jack Lessenberry and Flint area Detroit Tiger fans share their special memories of Ernie Harwell in this tribute podcast.
+Award- winning journalist Jack Lessenberry, formerly of Michigan Public Radio, was a personal friend of Detroit Tiger broadcaster, Ernie Harwell was a Michigan cultural icon.
+He has a special place in the hearts and memories of Tiger fans.
+We invited Flint area fans to recount their favorite memories of Ernie.
+Included on our guest list are" Sue Meisner-Kelly a retired Flint...

 Nov.
 26, 2020